BioKIDS home

 Are they endangered?

 Cooper’s hawk populations declined as birds were poisoned by pesticides such as DDT.
-Many of these chemicals have not been banned, and populations of Cooper's hawks are recovering.
+DDT was banned in 1972, and populations of Cooper's hawks are now recovering.
 One threat facing Cooper’s hawks today is loss of habitat.
-Logging and other human activities may destroy Cooper's hawk habitat.
+Logging and other human activities may destroy the forest habitats that they prefer.

 Contributors